MikeHYoon/BankingApplicationWithClasses/README.md

 # BankingApplicationWithClasses
-Continuation of my AdvancedBankingApplication project, created a Bank class to hold all the Banking related methods.
+Continuation of my AdvancedBankingApplication project, created a Bank class to encapsulate all Banking related methods.

 Created in Java.
 Please see my BankingApplication and AdvancedBankingApplication repositories for functionality information.